 “Have there been incidents of these dogs killing people?”
 I said, looking at the soldier in disbelief.

 “Well not around here”

 “Not here?
 You mean they have killed someone elsewhere?”

-“These dogs also don’t attack us all of a sudden since they get to recognize our faces” He continued, “but that night, no one knows what happened, whether the subedaar tried to shoo a dog away or hit a dog or the dogs didn’t recognize him or whatever but he got attacked.
+The dogs also don’t attack us all of a sudden since they get to recognize our faces” He continued, “But that night, no one knows what happened, whether the subedar tried to shoo a dog away or hit a dog or the dogs didn’t recognize him or whatever but he got attacked.
 In the morning, the other soldiers found him in pieces, ripped apart and the dogs were eating him.”

 “Eating him?”
 I asked him in disbelief.

 “Yeah, The only part of his body that remained intact till morning was the one inside his shoes”

 “He must have screamed or shouted for help.
 How come no one came out to assist?”

 “These dogs aim straight for the throat and that is what must have happened.
 No one heard a thing.
 The guard on duty here at check post heard the dogs barking and running around but he couldn’t see that they were attacking a human in the dark”